DataFestUofT/submit-project-aja/team_submission.md

 This is a sample of the `team_submission.md` that should accompany your submission.

-A slide deck/app (select one) was created, and is available in these files XXX (add links/file names as appropriate).
+A slide was created, and is available in these files: Trends in Online Entertainment during the Pandemic.pptx.pdf.

-A video/write-up (select one) was created, and is available in these files XXX (add links/file names as appropriate).
+A write-up was created, and is available in these files: (add links/file names as appropriate).

+The original source code follows this directory: Datafest 2020.Rmd

+Data sources are extracted from these two websites: https://trends.google.com/trends/?geo=US and https://www.themoviedb.org/